-- NJBPU Docket No. AX1801001 In the Matter of the Board's Consideration of the 2017 Tax Cuts and Jobs Act - \$2.9 million rate decrease started on April 1, 2018 - customers were paid \$1 million in July 2018 for January to March 2018 tax savings - pass back of protected portion of net regulatory liability for excess deferred income taxes (\$14 million) over remaining live related assets and the unprotected portion (\$10 million) over a three-year period \$3 million annually - FERC Docket No. EL18-111-000 - In November 2018, the Federal Energy Regulatory Commission (FERC) issued an order directing RECO to refund \$0.6 m its transmission customers and reducing its annual transmission revenue requirement by an immaterial amount to reflect to TCJA - a.
-See Note B Regulatory Matters/Other Regulatory Matters on pages 21 27 and Note J Income Taxes on pages 34 35 in the 1Q 2021 Form
+- NJBPU Docket No. AX1801001 In the Matter of the Board's Consideration of the 2017 Tax Cuts and Jobs Act - \$2.9 million rate decrease started on April 1, 2018 - customers were paid \$1 million in July 2018 for January to March 2018 tax savings - pass back of protected portion of net regulatory liability for excess deferred income taxes (\$14 million) over remaining lives of the related assets and the unprotected portion (\$10 million) over a three-year period \$3 million annually - FERC Docket No. EL18-111-000 - In November 2018, the Federal Energy Regulatory Commission (FERC) issued an order directing RECO to refund \$0.6 million to its transmission customers and reducing its annual transmission revenue requirement by an immaterial amount to reflect the TCJA - a.
+See Note B Regulatory Matters/Other Regulatory Matters on pages 21 27 and Note J Income Taxes on pages 34 35 in the 1Q 2021 Form 10-Q.